jlank/streaming-jsonparsers-utf8-bug-demo/README.md

 calling `.toString()`; aka when they should _actually_ be converted to a string by the parser.
 I wrote pull requests for both of these modules to fix this, I know streams2 just landed so maybe there is a better way to leverage the read() method to pull smaller chunks.

+Additionally for mikeal/request I propose the ability to specify the encoding of a request, even if it is being streamed.
+IMO if a developer specifies the encoding of a stream, the onus is on them to make sure every pipe downstream handles the buffer or string correctly, since they made a deliberate (and necessary choice) to do so.

 In summation, I'm guiding my fix based on the Unix Philosophy (Rule of Repair)[http://www.faqs.org/docs/artu/ch01s06.html#id2878538]
 > Postel's Prescription:[10] “Be liberal in what you accept, and conservative in what you send”.